ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

 # STM32 SPI implementation

-We have previously tried to understand the general concept about [Serial Peripheral Interface (SPI)](Serial_Peripheral_Interface.md).
+We had previously tried to understand the general concept about [Serial Peripheral Interface (SPI)](Serial_Peripheral_Interface.md).

-In this doc will try to understand how we can implement Bare Metal SPI Peripheral Communication on STM32F103xx.
+In this article will try to understand how we can implement the Bare Metal SPI Peripheral Communication on STM32F103xx.

 > Basically we will be writing the SPI Peripheral Driver at register level.
 Will be implementing the several APIs which can be called in our main program for SPI communication.